By Stina Sieg March 25, 2019

 “I realized I came here for the skiing, but I stayed here because of the magic of the people,” the former sheriff said.

 So what about the Aspen forefather Walter Paepcke, and that mind-body-spirit idea he envisioned all those years ago?
-For many Aspenites it lives on in the art and music festivals, in the dignitaries who meet here, in the killer skiing.
+They live on in the art festivals, music festivals in the dignitaries who meet here for apres ski in Aspen.
 There’s also all those fur coats and Prada bags, and giant mansions that snake up the mountainsides.
 All of it is Aspen today.